tokenika/tokenika.github.io/WarsawBlock.md

   * Complete operating system (including embedded storage solution)
   * Web Assembly as a compiler
   * No transaction fees
-  * Concept proved in practice
+  * DPOS - the most decentralized & resilient consensus system out there

 * #### What are EOS weak points?

-  * Low awareness and quite a lot of negative (undeserved?) perception
+  * Low awareness and quite a lot of negative (undeserved?) perception, mainly due to people being skeptical about the viability of the claims contained in EOS whitepaper.
   * Almost non-existent ecosystem and very few developers
   * Not live yet

 * #### What are EOS strong points?
   * Small (26 devs) yet very efficient & experienced team
   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing
+  * Concept proved in practice
   * Commitment to spend 1 bln USD to boost the ecosystem

+* #### EOS roadmap

+  * Right now we have a MVP stage called *EOS Dawn*.
+You can run a standalone EOS node and play with smart-contracts using command line tools.
+  * By the end of the year an EOS version featuring all major functionalities will be released.
+  * Q1 & Q2 2018 devoted to testing and building development tools & documentation.
+During this phase you can starting building apps running on the testnet.
+  * The blockchain goes live in June 2018.